soniacherop-source/phase1-aviation-risk/README.md

 Key Variables Used

-Aircraft make and model
+-Aircraft make and model

-Phase of flight
+-Phase of flight

-Purpose of flight
+-Purpose of flight

-Injury severity (fatal, serious, minor, uninjured)
+-Injury severity (fatal, serious, minor, uninjured)

-Event date (used to analyze trends over time)
+-Event date (used to analyze trends over time)

 Data Preparation and Analysis

 The data was cleaned and prepared using pandas in Python.
 Key preparation steps included:

-Selecting relevant columns related to aircraft, injuries, and operations
+-Selecting relevant columns related to aircraft, injuries, and operations

-Handling missing injury values by replacing them with zero
+-Handling missing injury values by replacing them with zero

-Removing records missing critical categorical information
+-Removing records missing critical categorical information

-Creating a Year variable from the event date for trend analysis
+-Creating a Year variable from the event date for trend analysis

-The analysis focuses on descriptive statistics and aggregations to assess aviation risk.
+-The analysis focuses on descriptive statistics and aggregations to assess aviation risk.

 Key Visualizations

 The following visualizations were created to answer the business questions:

-Average Fatal Injuries by Aircraft Manufacturer Identifies aircraft manufacturers associated with lower fatal injury rates.
+-Average Fatal Injuries by Aircraft Manufacturer Identifies aircraft manufacturers associated with lower fatal injury rates.

-Average Fatal Injuries by Phase of Flight
+-Average Fatal Injuries by Phase of Flight
 Highlights phases of flight that present the highest operational risk.

-Number of Aviation Accidents Over Time
+-Number of Aviation Accidents Over Time
 Shows long-term accident trends to assess changes in aviation safety.

 These same visualizations are included in the notebook, presentation, and Tableau dashboard for consistency.